siemens/embb/README.md

 ### Prerequisites

 The project is based on the standards C99 (for C code) and C++03 (for C++ code) to be usable on a wide range of target systems.
-Hence, you can use any C/C++ compiler supporting these standards.
-Additionally, you need CMake 2.8.9 or higher.
-CMake is a build file generator which abstracts from the concrete build tools.
+Besides a C/C++ compiler supporting these standards, you need CMake 2.8.9 or higher.
+[CMake](https://cmake.org/) is a build file generator which abstracts from the concrete build tools.

-To generate
+### Quick Installation on Linux

-and invoke the platform-specific build files, open a shell (on Windows, use the Visual Studio developer shell to have the correct environment variables) and change to the project's root directory.
-Create a subdirectory, where you want to build the library, e.g., "build".
-Change to that subdirectory.
+To generate and invoke the platform-specific build files, open a shell and change to the project's root directory.
+Create a subdirectory, where you want to build the library, e.g., "build", and change to that subdirectory.
 It is assumed that the project's root directory is now the parent directory.
+Now you can generate the build files using CMake:

+    cmake ..

+As the next step, compile EMB² using the generated build files:

+    cmake --build .

+After compilation has finished, execute the tests:

+    binaries/run_tests.sh

+Finally, install EMB² (the default path is `/usr/local`):

+    sudo cmake --build . --target install

+### Quick Installation on Windows

+To generate and invoke the platform-specific build files, open the Visual Studio developer shell and change to the project's root directory.
+Create a subdirectory, where you want to build the library, e.g., "build", and change to that subdirectory.
+It is assumed that the project's root directory is now the parent directory.
+Now you can generate the build files using CMake (Make sure that you specify the correct version of Visual Studio.
+A list of supported CMake generators can be displayed by typing `cmake --help`):

+    cmake -G "Visual Studio 14 2015" ..

+As the next step, compile EMB² using the generated build files:

+    cmake --build . --config Release

+After compilation has finished, execute the tests:

+    binaries\run_tests.bat

+Finally, install EMB² with administrator privileges:

+    cmake --build . --target install --config Release

 ### 1. Generation of native build files